0xDBFB7/awesome-distributors/README.md

 - https://www.futurlec.com/Ultrasonic_Sensors.shtml

-Not to be confused with Future Electronics, a few more
+Not to be confused with Future Electronics.

+- Ultrasonic sensors
+- Relatively inexpensive PCB manufacturing

 - [x] Sells to individuals